This post may contain affiliate links, click here to learn more.

 Color atlas and text for histology (Gartner’s)

-If Junqueira’s basic histology provides everything you need for your course, so does Gartner’s histology atlas and textbook.
-These books are relatively similar in scope and size with Gartner’s being
+Gartner’s atlas and textbook are a close second to Junqueira’s.
+They are relatively similar in scope and size with Gartner’s being

 Like Junqueira’s and most other histology textbooks, this book lays out the basics and general tissue types before going through the organ-specific histology.